 A good intake process is important as it will help you scout for clients who have the potential to be coachable.
 It is essential to understand that not every person in the world is coachable, and choosing the right set of people to coach can be the difference between success and failure.

 Just like a talent scouting company can figure out if a group of people have the talent for a particular skill, a good intake process will help you choose coachees who will be more receptive to your coaching skills, thereby ensuring better results.

 2. Offer free discovery sessions

-It is not easy for a new coach to get paid work initially, and that is why offering a few free sessions might help you get started on the journey.
+It is not easy for a new coach to get paid work initially, and that is why offering a few free life coaching tools and resources (such as free sessions) might help you get started on the journey.
 It is essential to remember that you approach the clients without any fixed agenda during these sessions and remain fully committed to them.

 Additionally, a free coaching session gives your prospective client a chance to experience coaching, discover what they want to achieve, get a taste of what is to come, and be motivated by the results they can achieve if they proceed with the coaching relationship.

 During the discovery session, you can demonstrate your expertise and build a safe space for the clients to share their thoughts, goals and ideas and gauge if you and the client are a good match for each other.